+In recent years, many new theories of knots have become of particular interest.
+Louis Kauffman, for instance, introduced the notion of a virtual knot in his 1999 paper, \emph{Virtual Knot Theory}~\cite{VKT}.
+Virtual knot theory is a generalization of knot theory that has several interpretations: virtual knots can be thought of as equivalence classes of knot diagrams that may contain a new type of ``virtual" crossing; they can be viewed as knots in thickened surfaces (where classical knots are viewed as knots in thickened spheres); and they can be thought of as equivalence classes of Gauss diagrams or Gauss codes.

+Viewing virtual knots as Gauss diagrams, several other knot theories have come to life, among them the theories of virtual strings and free knots.
+Virtual strings were introduced in 2004 by Turaev~\cite{Turaev}, and the similar notion of free knots was introduced in 2009 by Manturov~\cite{FreeKnots},~\cite{FreeKnots2}.
+Both generalizations come from first viewing virtual knots as Gauss diagrams, then ``forgetting" certain information contained in the diagram.
+This forgetting produces new equivalences between previously distinct virtual knots.
+Nonetheless, highly non-trivial theories of knots remain.

-In 2009, Vassily Manturov introduced the concept of free knots~\cite{FreeKnots},~\cite{FreeKnots2}.
-Free knots are equivalence classes of knot diagrams with two types of crossings: flat classical crossings and virtual crossings (denoted by an encircled flat crossing).
+In this paper, we focus our attention on the theory of free knots.
+Free knots can be defined as equivalence classes of knot diagrams with two types of crossings: flat classical crossings and virtual crossings (denoted by an encircled flat crossing).
 Two diagrams of free knots are equivalent if they can be related by a sequence of flat classical and virtual Reidemeister moves as well as the flat virtualization move.
 See Figures~\ref{fig:flat_rm}~and~\ref{fig:flat_vm}.